 In addition to the cancer itself, some cancer treatments and procedures can be painful.
 While surgery, radiotherapy and chemotherapy can be used to cure cancer and treat cancer pain, they can also cause painful side effects.
 Also, some tests that are used to check on the progress of your treatment, such as bone marrow biopsy, can be painful.

-Medicines such as paracetamol, aspirin, and non-steroidal anti-inflammatory drugs (NSAIDs) are often tried first in people with mild pain.
+Non-opioid medicines such as paracetamol, aspirin, and non-steroidal anti-inflammatory drugs (NSAIDs) are usually tried first in people with mild pain.
 In many cases, these medicines can effectively control pain, especially when they are taken regularly.
-If your pain is already moderate to severe, your doctor may skip these medicines and go straight to opioid medicines (e.g. codeine or morphine).

 Over time, your body may get used to the opioids, and you may need higher doses to control the pain.
 This is known as tolerance.
 It doesn’t affect everyone, but if it does develop, usually small increases in the dose or a change in the type of medication can relieve the pain.
-Tolerance does not mean that you’ve become addicted to the medication; addiction is, in fact, very rare when an opioid is being used to treat pain.
+Tolerance does not mean that you’ve become addicted to the medication; addiction is, in fact, very rare when an opioid is being used to treat cancer pain under medical supervision.

 While opioids are effective pain relievers, they are associated with several troublesome side effects, including: